kareez/my-karaf-exp/README.md

 * Activator
  * A bundle activator which is used by other example bundles.
 * Command
- * Few example of karaf command extensions.
+ * Few examples of karaf command extensions.
 * Provider
  * An OSGi service provider.
 * Consumer